 Autograph and Manuscript

-Novalis: Autograph letter to Ludwig Tieck dated January 1, 1801, the penultimate known letter by the poet, written barely three months before his death
+Novalis: Autograph letter to Ludwig Tieck dated January 1, 1801, the poet’s penultimate known letter, written barely three months before his death: €40,000

-Ludwig van Beethoven: Lengthy letter to the conductor and music publisher Franz Anton Hoffmeister, dated April 22, 1801
+Ludwig van Beethoven: Substantial letter to the Kapellmeister and music publisher Franz Anton Hoffmeister, April 22, 1801: €85,000

-Man Ray: His famous manifesto “Dadamade” on the beginnings of Dadaism, Ramatuelle, July 8, 1958
+Man Ray: His famous manifesto “Dadamade” on the beginnings of Dadaism, Ramatuelle, July 8, 1958: €10,000

-Marie-Antoinette of France: Her famous manuscript on the education of the Dauphin, July 25, 1789, from the Stefan Zweig Collection
+Marie-Antoinette of France: Her famous manuscript on the education of the Dauphin, July 25, 1789, cited by Stefan Zweig in his biography: €50,000

-Mary Queen of Scots: Partially encrypted secret letter signed to the Spanish ambassador in England, September 16, 1568
+Mary Queen of Scots: Encrypted secret letter signed to the Spanish ambassador in England, September 16, 1568: €50,000

-Karl Marx: Largely unpublished letter on the death of Ferdinand Lassalle, October 16, 1864
+Karl Marx: Largely unpublished letter on the death of Ferdinand Lassalle, October 16, 1864: €60,000

 Our Auctions